isovera/reveal.js/pandoc/README.md

 There is a simple `Makefile` in the `pandoc/` directory, so you can use `make` instead of typing `pandoc` with all those options.
+You can also use `make my-pres.html` to generate a presentation from the source `my-pres.md`.

 ## Pandoc options